When The White House Can't Be Believed

 "Those who criticize the enforcement of our laws have offered only one countermeasure: open borders, the quick release of all illegal alien families and the decision not to enforce our laws," Nielsen said from the White House lectern.
 "This policy would be disastrous."

 To be clear: The claim there's only the Trump way or anarchy doesn't have much currency outside the administration and its allies in conservative media.
-Nor does the idea he couldn't have acted until Congress changed the law.
+Nor does the idea Trump couldn't have acted until Congress changed the law.

 For days, Trump's fellow Republicans in Congress have said he could erase the practice — one put in place under his presidency — with a wave of the hand.
 Many of them publicly called upon him to do so.